ManasRao/ManasRao/README.md

 ### 👨‍💻 About Me

 - 🎓 Master’s in Computer Science, Virginia Tech (GPA: 3.87)
-- 🛠️ Experience across software development, cloud systems, and applied AI
+- 🛠️ Experience across mobile application development, cloud systems, and applied AI
 - 💼 Built and deployed real-world solutions in data engineering, full-stack apps, and ML workflows
 - 🔍 Interested in building intelligent, scalable systems that solve real problems
 - 🌐 Worked with AWS, Azure, and GCP for production deployments